gitlabhq/gitlab-runner/docs/configuration/speed_up_job_execution.md

 to the S3 location and provide credentials for connecting.
 Make sure the runner has a network path to the S3 endpoint.

-Cost saving tip: if you are using a private subnet with a NAT gateway you can enable an S3 VPC endpoint in order to save cost on data transfer.
+If you use a private subnet with a NAT gateway, to save cost on data transfers you can enable an S3 VPC endpoint.

 ### Use MinIO